Prasanna-AG/remote-request-executor/AI_USAGE.md

 ## AI Tool Used

 **GitHub Copilot** - AI-powered code completion and assistance tool integrated into the development environment.
+**Microsoft Copilot** - AI assistant used for documentation and general code suggestions

 ## Scope of AI Assistance